artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

 While that example is trivial, we really want to have tests like this to ensure we understand how changes propagate throughout the app.

 **No config** - When we first integrated Jest, we had no config.
 Now, to make sure that TypeScript works how we'd like, we require some setup.
-However, having smart defaults which works is most cases say a lot about the care and attention paid to Developer Experience from the Jest team.
+However, having smart defaults which works in most cases say a lot about the care and attention paid to Developer Experience from the Jest team.
 The documentation covers default integrations for: Babel, TypeScript and webpack.
 Three of the biggest modern tools for getting stuff done with node.

 **Comprehensive API** - Snapshots, watchers, custom matchers, useful JSON output, ESLint linters, Elegant Mocking tools and natural support for async code.
 All in one project.